People's Liberation Army: Central Military Commission

 The PLA is governed by the Central Military Commission (CMC); under the arrangement of "one institution with two names", there exists a state CMC and a Party CMC, although both commissions have identical personnel, organization and function, and effectively work as a single body.
 The only difference in membership between the two occurs for a few months every five years, during the period between a Party National Congress, when Party CMC membership changes, and the next ensuing National People's Congress, when the state CMC changes.

 The CMC is composed of a chairman, vice chairpersons and regular members.
 The chairman of the CMC is the commander-in-chief of the PLA, with the post generally held by the paramount leader of China; since 1989, the post has generally been held together with the CCP general secretary.
+Per the chairman responsibility system, the CMC chairman exercises absolute control over the CMC and the overall military.
 Unlike in other countries, the Ministry of National Defense and its Minister do not have command authority, largely acting as diplomatic liaisons of the CMC, insulating the PLA from external influence.
 However, except for the current incumbent, Admiral Dong Jun, the Minister has always been a member of the CMC.